Skip to content

 Bishop Bruno Varriano.
 Photo courtesy of the Latin Patriarchate of Jerusalem.

-Varriano is originally from Brazil but spent most of his life in Italy before joining the Franciscan order and then the Custody of the Holy Land in 2002.
+Varriano was born in Brazil but raised in Italy and is an Italian citizen.
+He lived there before joining the Franciscan order and then the Custody of the Holy Land in 2002.
 He would mostly live in the Holy Land until 2022 when he was appointed as the Patriarchal Vicar for Cyprus, a small island near the Turkish Mediterranean coast.

 Cyprus is under the pastoral care of the Latin Patriarchate of Jerusalem.
 So when Bishop Varriano was ordained, he became the first resident Latin bishop in Cyprus since the Venetians left the island 340 years ago.